 What is Alteryx?

 Alteryx focuses on providing their users with self-service analytics which facilitates digital transformation across organisations.
-The Alteryx platform comes with 4 different tools:
+The Alteryx platform comes with four different tools:

 Alteryx has been known to empower their users by providing value from your data as you prepare, blend and visualise all your data sources conveniently and effectively.
 This includes the ability to apply advanced predictive and spatial analytics without any coding.